opensearch-project/project-website/_posts/2022-03-09-fine-dining-for-indices.md

 }
 ```

-Wait a second - ingesting a field that wasn't explicitly mapped added a new mapping. `some_other_field` wasn't there in the mapping until we just happened to post it with a new document.
+Wait a second - ingesting a field that wasn't explicitly mapped added a new mapping. `some_other_field` wasn't there in the mapping until a new document was added that contained that field.
 This exemplifies a great dining tip:

 ## Please Ingest Responsibly!